-The total number of combined reported allegations slightly increased between 2020 and 2021, from (135) to (147) allegations.
-The number of allegations between the two years is based on a continued and heightened comprehensive education for offenders, fostering a facility climate which condemns sexual abuse, promoting a safe environment for alleged victims, reporters and witnesses due to active monitoring for retaliation, and the agency's efforts towards investigating all allegations, providing victims with sensitive care, resources, and support.
+The total number of combined reported sexual abuse and sexual harassment for inmate on inmate and staff on inmate allegations slightly declined between 2021 and 2022, from (156) to (140) allegations.
+The number of allegations between the two years is based on a continued and heightened comprehensive education for offenders, fostering a facility climate which condemns sexual abuse, promoting a safe environment for alleged victims, reporters, and witnesses due to active monitoring for retaliation, and the agency's efforts towards investigating all allegations, providing victims with sensitive care, resources, and support.
+Additionally, the numbers reported reflect allegations that are reported during PREA risk screening upon admission/transfer.
+One of the risk screening factors are inquires if the offender had experienced previous victimization of sexual abuse, or sexual harassment to include inquiring if the offender had perpetrated sexual abuse, or sexual harassment while in a confinement setting or while out in the community.
+Many report more than five to ten (5-10) years later.
+This shows that the offender is comfortable reporting in the current environment that are in.